Skip to main content

 tip

-The appropriate time to use this parameter is when you choose to output vertical text but wish to view the text image horizontally.
+The use case for this parameter is: when you choose "vertical text output" but want to view the text image horizontally, this parameter can be used.

 from wordcanvas import OutputDirection, WordCanvas